-Internal review scores and comments will be collated and all applications will be discussed at a review panel meeting.
-The review panel will select which applications should proceed to stage two review.
-At stage two, applicants will undergo review by non-scientific reviewers.
-Applicants will be informed of the outcome by email in April 2023.
+Review scores and comments will be collated, and all applications will be discussed at a review panel meeting.
+Applicants will be informed of the outcome by email in April 2025.
 Reviewer feedback will be available to all applicants on request.

-7. Contact
+7.Contact

-If you require assistance or have any queries about the application, please contact Niki Warner at grants@irishcancer.ie
+If you require assistance or have any queries about the application, please contact Serena Foo at grants@irishcancer.ie.